Pixel 3, Pixel 3 XL start at $799, rock two selfie cameras and bigger screens

-The Pixel 3 and Pixel 3 XL have finally been revealed, so no more leaks!
-The Pixel 3 will start at $799, while the Pixel 3 XL starts at $899.
-The Pixel Stand, a wireless charger that works with the phone, will sell for $79.
-US residents can pre-order the phone now and it will begin shipping starting on Oct.
-17, with more markets added on Nov.
+No more leaks!
+Google's new Pixel phones have finally been unveiled.
+The Pixel 3 will start at $799 and £739 while the Pixel 3 XL starts at $899 and £869.
+The Pixel Stand, a wireless charger that works with the phones, will sell for $79 and £69.
+US and UK residents can preorder the phones now with shipping starting on Oct.
+17. More markets will be added on Nov.
 1.

-The company formally showed off its latest flagship phones today after weeks of leaks, including a full unboxing video from Engadget.
-Google teased all the leaks in a tweet on Monday, writing, "so you think you know…"
+Google formally showed off the new flagship phones on Tuesday after weeks of leaks, including a full unboxing video from Engadget.
+Google even teased the leaks in a tweet, writing, "so you think you know…"

 How to watch: Google's Pixel event on Oct.
 9

-The Pixel 3 will take on the best phones on the market with Google's greatest weapon: its artificial intelligence.
-While much of its hardware specs have already leaked, like a 5.5-inch and 6.3-inch display on the Pixel 3 and Pixel 3 XL, respectively and both a 64GB and 128GB storage option, it's the software features that Google will be boasting most about for the Pixel 3.
+The Pixel 3 will challenge the best phones on the market with Google's greatest weapon: artificial intelligence.
+The AI features unveiled at the event give Google something new to crow about.
+After all, many of the phone's hardware specs -- like the 5.5-inch and 6.3-inch displays on the Pixel 3 and Pixel 3 XL, respectively, and 64GB and 128GB storage options -- have already been leaked.

 Rick Osterloh, Google's senior vice president of hardware, started the event by showing off all the AI tools that the Pixel 3 will be able to use with the help of Google Assistant.